 More and more, car and truck manufacturers are doing their best to include side airbags and reinforced doors that can help reduce fatalities from side impact collisions.
 So, make sure you check what safety protections are included with your vehicle before driving off the dealership lot.

 Easily one of the most dangerous car accidents is when a vehicle, for whatever reason, loses control, drives off the side of the road, and smashes into another object, like a concrete barrier or a utility pole.
 Making up a full 32% of all car accident fatalities, off-the-road crashes are extremely deadly.

 Off-the-road accidents are mostly caused by rainy or snowy weather, nodding off while driving, being distracted by a cell phone or a passenger, and, of course, driving while intoxicated.
 The best way you can prevent being hurt in an off-the-road accident is to be alert to what is going on around you as you drive, to never drink and drive, and to pull over if you begin to feel sleepy.
 You should also never use your cell phone while driving.
 No text is worth your life.

 If you’ve been injured in a car accident because of another person’s recklessness, you will need an Advocate to help you get through the legal aftermath.
-Our attorneys have decades of experience helping accident victims all throughout Washington State.
+Our car accident attorneys have decades of experience helping accident victims all throughout Washington State.
 No matter if your accident happened in Seattle, Bellevue, Tacoma, or even Spokane, the Advocates are here to help you get your life back on track again.
 You can either call our office at (206) 452-4200 or chat online this minute with a live attorney from our homepage.
 Don’t wait!
 Contact us today.
 You deserve an Advocate!